music-assistant/backlog/README.md

 # backlog
-repository to host the issues for the backlog project board
+Repository to host the issues for the (backlog project board)[https://github.com/orgs/music-assistant/projects/2]